samedkarakus/Tarzla/README.md

 # Tarzla – Multi-Brand Fashion Aggregator

-tarzla is a modern fashion product aggregation platform built with React and Tailwind CSS.
+Tarzla is a modern fashion product aggregation platform built with React and Tailwind CSS.
 The goal of the project is to bring clothing products from multiple brands together in a single interface and generate revenue through affiliate programs.

 ---